nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * n\NAME specifies a name (or partial name) to filter by.
 * t\TAG specifies a tag to filter by.
 You can provide multiple tags.
 * If both n\NAME and t\TAG are provided, the command will display contacts matching both the name and tags.
-* If no parameters are provided, the full list is displayed.
+* If no parameters are provided, an unfiltered list of contacts will be displayed.

 Examples:
 * filter `n\John` filters and displays all contacts whose names contain "John".